practical-dreamer/build-a-dataset/README.md

 ## Environmental Variables

-The `askIt.py` script expects the following environment variables to be set:
+The `askIt.py` script expects the following environment variables to be set or passed via arguments:

 - `openai.api_key`: Your OpenAI API key.
 - `openai.api_base`: The base URL for the OpenAI API.